NikolaKostadinov01/Building-AI-My-AI-Idea-/README.md

 # This is a function for data preprocessing
 def preprocess_data(data):

-# Handle the missing values using mean imputation
+# Handling of the missing values using mean imputation
 imputer = SimpleImputer(strategy='mean')
 data_imputed = imputer.fit_transform(data)